 Nasal anatomy varies between patients of different ethnicities.
 Because of this, a procedure such as rhinoplasty must be tailored to meet the structural needs and cultural preferences of each ethnicity.
-Mr Gwanmesia performs African rhinoplasty to fulfill the individual desires of his African patients.
+Mr Gwanmesia performs African rhinoplasty to fulfil the individual desires of his African patients.
 While there is no single standard for an African nose, many African patients experience poor nasal projection, a flat bridge and flared nostrils.
-African rhinoplasty enhances the projection of the nose, narrows the nostrils and shapes the bridge while maintaining cultural identity.
+African rhino procedures can enhance the projection of the nose, narrow the nostrils and shape the bridge, while maintaining the patient’s ethnic appearance.

 The benefits of African rhinoplasty include:

 - Upholds ethnic preferences: African rhinoplasty ensures that nasal insecurities are addressed but heritage is not forgotten.

 - Hand-tailored techniques to match nasal structure: African rhino specifically addresses how the combination of thick skin and weaker-than-average cartilage factors into the choice of technique.